veyselharun/MBBench/README.md

-# MBBench: A WCET Benchmark Suite
+# MBBench

-MBBench is a benchmark suite aimed to help WCET research.
+MBBench is a worst-case execution time (WCET) benchmark suite.
+Its main aim is to help WCET research.
 It is a collection of programs which can be used to compare real-time platforms, WCET tools and techniques.
 It is spesifically focused on the benchmarking of measurement-based WCET analysis tools and techiques.
-All programs in the benchmark suite is open source and licensed under the MIT license.
+All programs in the benchmark suite is open source.

 ## Citing MBBench

-The paper of MBBench can be accessed through the link below.
+The paper of MBBench titled "MBBench: A WCET Benchmark Suite" can be accessed through the link below.

 http://saucis.sakarya.edu.tr/en/pub/issue/54022/705777